 According to a study commissioned by Arrived in 2021, investing in single family rental homes over the preceding 20 years would have resulted in an 11.7% annual return on investment — outperforming the S&P 500’s annualized return of 9.43% during that same period.

 People will always need a place to live.
-Businesses, especially in specific sectors, are always going to need commercial properties to rent.
-You’ll always want to stay in that beachfront property on holiday.
-Real estate's necessity can make it a safe and secure investment.
+Businesses, particularly in specific sectors, will consistently require commercial properties for rent.
+You’ll always want to stay in that beachfront property during your holiday.
+The necessity of real estate can make it a safe and secure investment.

-For example, as of 2023, 34% of the nation rents their home, giving landlords a steady pool of tenants to fill their investment properties.
+For instance, as of 2023, 34% of the population rents their homes, providing landlords with a steady pool of tenants to occupy their investment properties.

-Depending on how you invest, you may have less volatility compared to other investments like stocks.
-Public REITs often fluctuate with the stock market, reacting quickly to economic changes.
-On the other hand, private real estate investments tend to absorb market shifts more gradually, providing more time for analysis and adjustment of investment strategies.
+Depending on your investment approach, you may experience less volatility than alternatives like stocks.
+Public REITs often fluctuate with the stock market, responding quickly to economic changes.
+Conversely, private real estate investments typically absorb market shifts more gradually, allowing more time for analysis and adjustments in investment strategies.

 Investment diversification is crucial for mitigating risk and maximizing returns in a portfolio.
 By spreading investments across various asset classes, diversification helps reduce the impact of volatility and downturns in any single investment.